Home /Blog/Fight for Your Right . . . To Fight? Breaking Down the UFC’s Antitrust Lawsuit

 Ellie Sanders

-It appears that the fighters suing the Ultimate Fighting Championship (UFC) have landed a significant blow in their ongoing antitrust lawsuit, after an August 9 court ruling elevated the lawsuit to a class action.
-Many are wondering what impact this decision has on the lawsuit.
-Our team of reputed sports and entertainment attorneys can help explain what to look out for as this case progresses.
+In August 2023, fighters suing the Ultimate Fighting Championship (UFC) landed a significant blow in their ongoing antitrust lawsuit, after a court ruling elevated the lawsuit to a class action.

 Background on the case against the UFC

-The fighters suing the UFC include some big names in combat sports – Cung Le, Nate Quarry, Jon Fitch, Brandon Vera, Javier Luis Vazquez, and Kyle Kingsbury.
+The fighters who sued the UFC include some big names in combat sports – Cung Le, Nate Quarry, Jon Fitch, Brandon Vera, Javier Luis Vazquez, and Kyle Kingsbury.
 In 2014, these fighters combined their separate lawsuits into a single suit against the UFC.

 With an alleged 90% share of the market, the UFC is the largest promoter of mixed martial arts events.
-The fighters claim that the UFC schemed to establish such overwhelming market dominance that it could pay its fighters substantially less than what they would have been paid in a competitive market for their services.
-The fighters allege that the UFC bought up its five biggest rivals in the mixed martial arts industry since 2006, creating a monopsony that violates federal antitrust laws.
+The fighters claimed that the UFC schemed to establish such overwhelming market dominance that it could pay its fighters substantially less than what they would have been paid in a competitive market for their services.
+The fighters alleged that the UFC bought up its five biggest rivals in the mixed martial arts industry since 2006, creating a monopsony that violates federal antitrust laws.
 A monopsony exists when there is one dominant buyer of a particular good or service.
-The fighters argue that because the UFC bought out its competitors, the UFC is a monopsony as the only buyer of a fighters’ services.
+The fighters argued that because the UFC bought out its competitors, the UFC is a monopsony as the only buyer of a fighter’s services.

-How are fighters currently paid by the UFC?
+How were fighters previously paid by the UFC?

 The UFC treats fighters as independent contractors, not employees.
-Generally, fighters receive no salary or benefits.
-According to the court’s recent decision, “the UFC does not pay for a fighter’s training, or any other expenses related to a fighter’s development or maintenance of their respective fighting skills.”
-In other words, UFC fighters are only compensated when they participate in a bout.
+Generally, fighters received no salary or benefits.
+According to one of the court’s decisions in this case, “the UFC does not pay for a fighter’s training, or any other expenses related to a fighter’s development or maintenance of their respective fighting skills.”
+In other words, UFC fighters were only compensated when they participate in a bout.
 Notably, however, UFC fighters are not permitted to compete for other organizations while under contract; this is more akin to a fighter being an employee, rather than an independent contractor.

-As posted on the website established by the fighters’ attorneys to keep fighters and the public in the loop about this case, “One of their goals is to recover money for all 1,200 fighters.
-Another goal is to force the UFC to change the way it does business.”
+As posted on the website established by the fighters’ attorneys to keep fighters and the public in the loop about this case, “One of their goals [was] to recover money for all 1,200 fighters.
+Another goal [was] to force the UFC to change the way it does business.”

-Specifically, the fighters are seeking to stop the UFC from imposing unfair contract terms.
-As one example, the fighters are seeking a ban on long-term contracts to allow them to seek alternative opportunities sooner and test the market or “free agency.”
+Specifically, the fighters sought to stop the UFC from imposing unfair contract terms.
+As one example, the fighters wanted a ban on long-term contracts to allow them to seek alternative opportunities sooner and test the market or “free agency.”
 With a competitive marketplace for mixed martial arts bouts, the fighters would likely earn far more money; at a minimum, the fighters could choose from a variety of leagues within which to participate.

-What impact does the recent class action decision have on this case?
+What impact did the class action certification have on this case?

 A class action is a type of lawsuit in which a large number of people (known as a “class”) allege that they have been injured by a common act and sue a defendant for that harm as a group.

-The class action certification means that these 1,200+ fighters who fought in the UFC are automatically part of the lawsuit.
-Unless a UFC fighter “opts out,” their claims will be included in the case.
+The class action certification meant that these 1,200+ fighters who fought in the UFC are automatically part of the lawsuit.
+Unless a UFC fighter “opts out,” their claims would be included in the case.

-The decision to certify the class has been long-awaited, but the legal battle is far from over.
-If the UFC does eventually lose the lawsuit, then each fighter-member of the class will take a share of any money awarded.
-The fighters are seeking between $800 million and $1.6 billion in damages from the UFC.
-In antitrust lawsuits, like this one, the damages are tripled, which means the UFC could potentially have to pay nearly $5 billion.
+The fighters sought between $800 million and $1.6 billion in damages from the UFC.
+In antitrust lawsuits, like this one, the damages are tripled, which meant the UFC could potentially have had to pay nearly $5 billion.

 Conclusion

-The UFC is expected to appeal the class action certification.
-How the appeals process unfolds and whether the fighters ultimately succeed will have implications not just for the UFC, but also for the entire sports industry.
+Now that the litigation has settled out of court, we can expect to see the impact not just for the UFC fighters, but across the entire sports industry.
 For more guidance on the interplay between sports, business and law, reach out to a member of our team.

 Photo by Redd F on Unsplash